A curated online space for discussion of religion in the public sphere. More »

-RPS is pleased to support an innovative new project by students at the University of Toronto's Department for the Study of Religion, with funding from the Inspirit Foundation.
+RPS is pleased to support an innovative project by students at the University of Toronto's Department for the Study of Religion, with funding from the Inspirit Foundation.
 For young people across Canada, across disciplines, professions, and lived experiences, The Elements Experiment creates an intellectual space that disrupts understandings of who can speak about religion, the secular, and public spaces.
 More »

 An occasional series in which a religion scholar writes on a topic of their choosing.